 An enviable oceanfront location gives fantastic breezes and views while enjoying steak, chicken, salmon, fish or shrimp dishes, all good quality and at reasonable prices.
 Full bar service also available, and there are frequent buffet options.

-Located towards the Fort, and a favourite watering hole of the expat group at 6.30pm on a Friday night, this restaurant offers huge meals to share for 2-4 people, with cold beers and a selection spirits, and is open Friday and Saturday nights, as well as Tuesday to Sunday daytimes.
+Located towards the Fort end of the island, a Brazilian-run Italian restaurant offering pizza and pasta dishes with cold beers and a selection spirits, and is open Friday and Saturday nights, as well as Tuesday to Sunday daytimes.

 Sabor da Ilha (Flavour of the Island)